 Roger tells his tale about a young apprentice named Perkyn -a lover of drinking and dancing, and thus a popular young man with women.
 One day, he is freed from the bonds of his apprenticeship so he moves in with a friend and his wife who “swyved (screwed) for hir sustenance.”
 In other words, she is a prostitute.
 Although the tale ends here, we can speculate about what may have been included as the continuing ribaldry of the competing tales have descended into licentiousness.
 The Cook will later be called upon by the Host to tell a story again, but he becomes far too drunk.
 He gets so drunk, in fact, that he can barely sit upright upon his horse.

-Perhaps it is fitting that we are left unsatisfied and unsatiated by a poor cook.
+Perhaps it is fitting that we are left unsatisfied and unsatiated by a poor and unsatisfying cook.
 His story is left unfinished, much like the unappetizing food and character of Roger, the cook.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
 The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.